A Behavioural and Representational Evaluation of Goal-Directedness in Language Model Agents: Representational Evaluation

-\textbf{Goal Location Information Degrades after Reasoning.} We evaluate how decoded cognitive maps change when moving from the pre-reasoning activations we examined so far to post-reasoning ones. \Cref{fig:post_reasoning_metrics} shows that after reasoning, overall probe accuracy drops from 75\% to 60\%, with a notable drop in \agent{}, \goal{} and \open{} cells recall, and \agent{} and \goal{} precision.
-These results suggest that while a coarse environment representation is formed prior to reasoning, post-reasoning representations exhibit substantially degraded cognitive maps, potentially reflecting a shift from general environment features to task-specific information essential for action selection.
+\textbf{Goal Location Information Degrades after Reasoning.} We next evaluate how decoded cognitive maps change from pre- to post-reasoning activations.
+As shown in \Cref{fig:post_reasoning_metrics}, overall probe accuracy drops from 75\% before reasoning to 60\% after reasoning, with a notable decrease in \agent{}, \goal{} and \open{} recall, as well as in \agent{} and \goal{} precision.
+These results indicate that the coarse environment state information recovered by the cognitive map probes is substantially less available after reasoning.
+This may reflect a reorganisation of the model's representations, in which spatial information becomes less directly decodable as the model shifts towards encoding information more directly relevant to action selection.\looseness-1